EgorLappo/egorlappo.github.io/posts/2022-02-28-extracting-a-coefficient.md

 \frac{1}{2\pi i} \int_{U} \frac{a_n dz}{z} = a_n,
 $$
 due to the first case in Proposition 1 above.
 When $n \neq k$, the summand is zero, due to the second case in Proposition 1.
-We have shown that
+So, we have shown that
 $$
 a_k = \frac{1}{2\pi i} \int_{U} \frac{dz}{z^{n+1}} f(z).
 $$